-Hello, I'm Adam Gashlin.
+Hello, I'm Adam Gashlin, a computer programmer.

 More generally I'm interested in environments for exploring and explaining how systems work.

 For some writing along these lines, check out my blog.